-In Figure 4.3:
+In Figure 4.3, "Flow of a Transaction":

 - 1. The first send call in the client application starts a transaction and sends a message. - 2.
 The server processes the transaction then sends a message back to the client. - 3.
 The client receives the message and either accepts or rejects the transaction.
 The client's vote goes to RTR, not the server application. - 4.
 The server then votes after receiving a message or event from RTR.